brenocq/object-transportation/README.md

 Please refer to the paper for more in-depth evaluation of the proposed state machine.

 ### References
-- MacRae, D., Queiroz, B.C.
-(2023) _Occlusion-Based Object Transportation Around Obstacles With a Swarm of Multiple Miniature Robots_
+- Queiroz, B.C., MacRae, D. (2024) _Occlusion-Based Object Transportation Around Obstacles With a Swarm of Multiple Miniature Robots._
 <span style="color:red">TBD</span>.
 - Chen, J., Gauci, M., Li, W., Kolling, A., Groß, R. (2015). _Occlusion-based cooperative transport with a swarm of miniature mobile robots._ IEEE Transactions on Robotics, 31 , 307-321, https://doi.org/10.1109/TRO.2015.2400731